funatsufumiya/of-vscode-project-generator-rs/README.md

 openFrameworks project generator for Visual Studio Code.
 (Rust ported version of [original bash version](https://github.com/funatsufumiya/of-vscode-project-generator))

-(only for syntax-highlighting and intellisense.
+(only for static code analysis like syntax-highlighting, definition jumping or intellisense.
 Not for building or debug.)

 ## Usage